thefluidxyz/package/docs/sdk/lib-base.transactablefluid.md

 ## TransactableFluid interface

-Send Liquity transactions and wait for them to succeed.
+Send Fluid transactions and wait for them to succeed.

 <b>Signature:</b>